Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Introduction

-In numerical simulations, we improve the threshold of the (4.8.8) color code under the circuit-level noise from 0.14\% to around 0.27\%, which is calculated by using the integer programming decoder.
-In addition, in the (6.6.6) color code, we achieved the circuit-level threshold of around 0.36\%, which is almost the same as the highest value in the previous studies that employ the same noise model.
-Moreover, in both cases, the achieved logical error rates at low physical error rates are almost one order of magnitude lower than the conventional method that uses a single ancilla qubit for each stabilizer measurement and employs uniform weights.
+In numerical simulations, we assess logical error rates for memory errors and do not analyze time-like logical errors rates \cite{chamberland2022circuit}, which may be relevant for implementing non-Clifford gates.
+We improve the threshold of the (4.8.8) color code under circuit-level noise from 0.14\% to around 0.27\%, which is calculated by using the integer programming decoder.
+In addition, in the (6.6.6) color code, we achieved the circuit-level threshold of around 0.36\%, which is the same within statistical errors as the highest value of 0.37(1)\% \cite{PRXQuantum.2.020341}, among the previous studies that employ the same noise model.
+Note that our threshold values are calculated by using code distances up to $d=9$.
+Moreover, in both cases, an effective code distance is also improved compared to a conventional method that uses a single ancilla qubit for each stabilizer measurement and employs uniform weights, meaning that FWO helps correct large hook errors that arise from relatively few faults.
+Thereby, the achieved logical error rates at low physical error rates are almost one order of magnitude lower than those of the conventional method when comparing with the same code distance.
+We also verified that our method achieves lower logical error rates in most cases, even when comparing to the conventional method with a higher code distance, assuming a given number of available qubits where the conventional method with a higher code distance is feasible.

 The rest of the paper is organized as follows.
-In Sec.~\ref{preliminary}, we first introduce two types of 2D color codes.
-Then, we describe the decoding formulation and conventional weights of a decoder under the circuit-level noise using the integer programming decoder.
-A conventional syndrome measurement circuit is also shown.
-In Sec.~\ref{proposed_method}, we describe the details of the procedure for the proposed flagged weight optimization.
+In Sec.~\ref{preliminary}, we first introduce 2D color codes.
+Then, we describe the decoding formulation and conventional weights of a decoder under circuit-level noise using the integer programming decoder.
+We also explain conventional syndrome measurement circuits for color codes and the reasons why they lead to a low threshold.
+In Sec.~\ref{proposed_method}, we describe the details of the procedure for the proposed FWO.
 Additionally, we explain the deflagging procedure and how to estimate the conditional error probabilities required for setting the weights.
 In Sec.~\ref{numerical simulation}, we show the numerical results for the logical error rates achieved by our method and discuss comparisons with existing methods.
 Finally, a conclusion is presented in Sec.~\ref{conclusion}.